CRICMIND.AI

 5. Depth Batting

 In IPL 2008, number 7 batsmen averaged 12.4 with a strike rate of 118.
 In IPL 2025, number 7 batsmen averaged 18.8 with a strike rate of 152.
-The improvement in lower-order batting — driven by allrounders like Ravindra Jadeja, Hardik Pandya, and Andre Russell — means that teams no longer have a "tail."
+The improvement in lower-order batting — driven by allrounders like Ravindra Jadeja (RR), Hardik Pandya, and Cameron Green — means that teams no longer have a "tail."
 When your number 7 can strike at 150, the entire innings structure changes.

 This depth gives top-order batsmen permission to attack from ball one.
 If Rohit Sharma gets out in the powerplay trying to score quickly, he knows that quality batsmen remain through number 7 or 8.
 In 2008, a top-order collapse often meant the innings ended at 130.